Looking for a Way to Reduce Textbook Expenses?

 Look up which textbooks you need in WebAdvisor.
 Choose Search for Sections then select your course and section and click on the course link then the textbook link.
 Alternatively, e-follett.com has textbooks listed by course and section as well.

 The following is a list of ways you may be able to reduce the cost of your textbooks1:

 - Buy the correct textbook.
-Look on the DTCC bookstore web page for a listing of ISBN numbers, or visit e-follet.com and look up the course and section.
+Visit e-follet.com and look up the course and section.
 Seek out the instructor if you have any questions or to ask if an older edition of a textbook is similar enough to use.

 - Buy used, and buy early.
 Buy your books from a student just finishing up the course from the previous semester, or purchase a used copy from the bookstore.
 Textbook listings on the bookstore web page are available well before the end of each semester.
 But buy early, as used copies can often sell out quickly.
 Check with the instructor if you have any doubts about whether the textbook will change from previous semesters.
 You can also use the postings on college bulletin boards or find books using DTCC's Facebook fan page.
 When purchasing used books, stay safe by meeting strangers in a public, well-populated location.